Place d'Italie: The heart of the 13th arrondissement

 The Place d'Italie, where the principal districts of the arrondissement (Quartier des Gobelins, the Asian quarter, Butte aux Cailles, etc.) converge, is the center of automobile traffic circulation and a crossroads for most of the métro and bus lines in this part of Paris.
-It is a major crossing-point for those leaving the city for the suburbs (and vice versa) and for those traveling between Montparnasse and the rive droite (right bank).
+It is a major crossing-point for those leaving the city for the suburbs (and vice versa) and for those travelling between Montparnasse and the rive droite (right bank).
 One of the largest concentrations of Parisian business activity is in the general area of the Place d'Italie.

 Furthermore, it is a place for going out at night.
 The restaurants and cinémas of the Avenue des Gobelins attract many who are in search of diversion.
-One of the most important movie houses in Paris and the largest 35-millimetre screen in the capital, the Gaumont Grand Écran Italie (temporarily closed now) is directly on the square.
-One can truly say that the 13th arrondissement revolves around the Place d'Italie, all except for the Paris Rive Gauche district along the Seine.
+One of the most important movie houses in Paris and the largest 35-millimetre screen in the capital, the Gaumont Grand Écran Italie (temporarily closed) is directly on the square.
+It can be widely regarded that the 13th arrondissement revolves around the Place d'Italie, all except for the Paris Rive Gauche district along the Seine.